NotFlexxy-1/Render-FREE-VPS/README.md

-# HyperVM Debian 13 Render Console
+# Made by hyperNET.
+Debian 13 Render Console

 This project runs a Debian 13 container on Render and exposes an authenticated browser terminal backed by a real PTY and `/bin/bash`.